 Boards – Pinterest users build ‘boards’, which are collections of pins.
 Most users will create multiple boards to showcase different ideas, themes, moods, and styles.

 Feeds – The Pinterest feed is what users see when logging in.
 It’s a collection of recent and popular pins from their follower list.

 You can think of Pinterest as multiple collages of everything that users are interested in.
 Pinners often jump from one topic to the next–from planning a vacation to choosing what to wear to a wedding.
 It’s the explorability factor that helps you market to a wide pool of Pinterest users.

-Pinners expect images in posts, so visual lifestyle brands are typically the best fit for the platform (think fashion, beauty and travel).
+Pinners expect high-quality images in posts, so visual lifestyle brands are typically the best fit for the platform (think fashion, beauty, and travel).
 Creatives such as photographers can also do well.